RATES & QUESTIONS

 What should I expect at my appointments:

-First office visit (1.5-2 hours long) - At the first appointment, we will spend 30-45 minutes discussing your health history, then I will evaluate your health through physical examination (tongue, pulse, skin, etc.).
-Treatment will follow, which will include acupuncture, acupressure, cupping, tui na (Chinese massage), etc. depending on your needs.
+First office visit (1.5-2 hours long) - At the first appointment, we will spend 30-45 minutes discussing your health history, then we will evaluate your health through physical examination (tongue, pulse, skin, etc.).
+Treatment will follow, which will include acupuncture, cupping, tui na (Chinese massage), etc. depending on your needs.
 We will discuss lifestyle adjustments you can make to maximize your results, and develop a treatment plan.
-In return office visits (1 hour long), 10-15 minutes will be spent evaluating your current health condition, followed by treatment and health maintenance discussion.
+In return office visits (~1 hour long), 10-15 minutes will be spent evaluating your current health condition, followed by treatment and health maintenance discussion.

 What can acupuncture treat: